Reducing the risk of COVID-19 transmission

 A new way of visiting the dentist

-Whilst we will go through a screening procedure for COVID-19 whenever we speak to you, it is entirely possible that anyone can become infected with Coronavirus at any time prior to attending the practice after having completed their updated medical and dental history.
+Whilst we will go through a screening procedure for COVID-19 whenever we speak to you, it is possible for anyone to become infected with Coronavirus at any time prior to attending the practice after having completed their updated medical and dental history.
 To this end we will ask you to answer screening questions again when you arrive for your appointment.

 The UK Government has a five-point system of ranking the threat level posed by the current rate of infection (the R number) and other scientific and medical data:

 - Level 5: Critical